AbdelStark/zkpoor/docs/zkpoor/slides.md

 <div>

 ### 🚀 What We Built:
-- Complete UI/UX with Bitcoin Treasury fork
+- UI/UX with Bitcoin Treasury fork
+- Cairo program for the verification of unspent UTXOs (without ownership proof)
 - Rust backend with async proof generation
-- In-browser STARK verification
+- In-browser STARK verification (almost)
-- End-to-end user journey

 </div>